JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest PhD MSc

-## Engineer 👨‍💻 who focuses on data engineering.

-I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.), and I bring over two decades of multidisciplinary experience across both research and industry.
-Currently, I hold two part-time positions at Hasselt University in Belgium.
-Since February 2025, I have worked as a data engineer at the Data Science Institute.
-Since September 2023, I have also been part of the Biomedical Data Sciences group, where I provide targeted data engineering support for innovative, health-related projects.
+I am an engineer 👨‍💻 and researcher 🔬 with a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.).
+With over two decades of experience across academia and industry, I bring a multidisciplinary approach to solving complex technical challenges.
+Currently, I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group.

-Previously, I served as an engineer-researcher and technical developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to research on auditory-motor coupling in individuals with cerebellar impairments.

-Beyond academia, I have substantial industry experience, having held various roles in engineering, consulting, and project management.
-This background has equipped me with a strong, practical skill set, enabling me to bridge complex engineering challenges with market-oriented solutions.
+Since 2017, I have been transitioning into the data field — now with a strong focus on data engineering.
+I work hands-on with tools like Databricks on Azure, the Polars DataFrame library, and Airflow for workflow orchestration.
+I am particularly interested in modern data architecture and emerging paradigms such as *Data as a Product*, which guide my approach to building scalable, maintainable data systems.

+My earlier work spans engineering research, technical development, and consulting—experience that enables me to bridge academic insights with practical, real-world impact.

 ---